bonn0062/GSoD/absolute_beginners.rst

 Here, you grabbed a section of your array from index position 3 through index position 8.

 You can also stack two existing arrays, both vertically and horizontally.
-Let's say you have two arrays.
-This one:
+Let's say you have two arrays:

+a_1

 ::

   array([[1, 1],
        [2, 2]])

-and this one:
+and a_2:

 ::

   array([[3, 3],
        [4, 4]])

-You can stack them vertically with vstack:
+You can stack them vertically with **vstack**:

 ::